Description:

 Let’s build and execute the “randomDef” example.

-- Create a new definition called “randomDef ”
+- Create a new definition called “randomDef” and open the definition in designer mode.

-- Connect the dots between the Start and the “Random” step
+- Connect the dots between the “Start” and the “Random” steps, as shown above.

 - Click the “Random” step to configure its “Required” properties.
-Provide a step name.
+Provide a name for the step.
 Provide a high-value number.
-Provide the variable/global to store the generated random number.
+Provide a variable or a global to store the generated random number.
 Click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 - Click the “random” step to configure its “Settings” properties.
 Provide a low-value number.
 Click the Save button to confirm.

-- Save the process definition, create a new instance, and execute.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the Random process step to view its properties.
-The step should generate the random number.
+The step should generate a random number.

-- Here's another workflow process generating a different random number in a loop.
+- Here's another process generating a different random number in a loop.

 Definition Sample: